The Problem with Most SaaS Templates

 Even with Row Level Security (RLS), this pattern has risks:

-- Misconfigured RLS policies can expose data across users
+- Misconfigured RLS policies can expose data across users (our RLS policy generator helps you get them right)

 - Client-side filtering gives attackers visibility into your query patterns